 Let’s move from the French to the German tradition of film criticism with two new editions from critic and translator Frieda Grafe (1934-2002) whose writings Adrian Martin once described as “form[ing] an invaluable corridor and an infinitely rich transitional world.”.
 In 1990, Grafe wrote the essay ‘Die saubere Architektur in Gefahr.
 Die Grandhotels in der Unterhaltungsindustrie.
 Mit: Filmhistorischer Hotelführer’ in which she argues that the grand hotel film is its own unique genre in which cinema reflects on itself with its backstage corridors, comedy, unexpected encounters, easy conversation and, last but not least, film festivals – an invention of the spa industry.
 This “genre” had its heyday in Hollywood and Europe in the 1930s and 1940s with Grand Hotel (Edmund Goulding, 1932) and other films, but also had precursors in silent cinema and successors, for example, in the Nouvelle Vague.
 Like cinema, Frieda Grafe saw the grand hotel as a transformative space.
 Not a site of identification, but the promise of deferred identities, commingling, and permeability: socially, morally, and financially.
-The latest volume in the SYNEMA-Publikationen series of the Austrian Film Museum, Ungenierte Unterhaltung: Mit Frieda Grafe im Grandhotel contains the complete version of Grafe’s long essay, as well as her film historical hotel guide.
-Other authors in this German-language collection, such as Eric de Kuyper and Volker Pantenburg, reflect on and vary on Grafe’s text, her writing itself or one or the other Grand Hotel film.
-De Kuyper’s original contribution to the book, ‘Pour Frieda / Für Frieda’ was translated on Sabzian in English and Dutch.
+The latest volume in the SYNEMA-Publikationen series, Ungenierte Unterhaltung: Mit Frieda Grafe im Grandhotel contains the complete version of Grafe’s long essay, as well as her film historical hotel guide.
+The publication is a joint effort of the Kinothek Asta Nielsen e.V. in Frankfurt/Main and the Seminar für Medienwissenschaft in Basel, and was edited by Karola Gramann, Ute Holl and Heide Schlüpmann.
+Other authors in this German-language collection reflect on and vary on Grafe’s text, her writing itself or one or the other Grand Hotel film.
+Eric de Kuyper’s original contribution to the book, ‘Pour Frieda / Für Frieda’ was translated on Sabzian in English and Dutch.

 Also last April, Frieda Grafe’s analysis of Joseph L. Mankiewicz's The Ghost and Mrs. Muir (1947) has been translated into French as Les fantômes dont on ne se débarrasse pas. – The Ghost and Mrs. Muir.
 Grafe wrote the monograph on this film for the BFI Classic series in 1995.
 In Grafe’s text, there is no ghost, but a masculine double imagined by Mrs. Muir.
 Published by Editions Mimésis in their series, ‘Formes filmiques’, the French edition is accompanied by a text by art historian and curator Katharina Sykora.